 Wombat offers decent charts, providing you with tracking information on your portfolio size with some handy projections into the future of your investments.
 They also have a fairly comprehensive Learning Hub with interesting, helpful articles to improve your investing knowledge.
 The Learning Hub also has a handy little search function that allows you to quickly navigate the articles to get you to the one you are looking for.

-Once you have selected your theme based on your interests and beliefs, it’s easy to access more information in the funds documents section, including the risk and reward profile, charges, objectives and investment policy, past performance, and any other practical information.
+Once you have selected your theme based on your interests and beliefs, it’s easy to access more information in the fund’s documents section, including the risk and reward profile, charges, objectives and investment policy, past performance, and any other practical information.

 Guide to opening a Wombat account

 One of the biggest selling points for the Wombat app is that they have managed to make investing easy and convenient, and this also rings true of their account opening process.
 Once you have downloaded the app, you will be asked a few basic questions, after which time you will be ready to start investing.
-It only takes around five minutes and with their simple investment model you can be up and running with a few clicks.
+It only takes around five minutes and with their simple investment model, you can be up and running with a few clicks.

-Dabbl Deposit and Withdrawal Review
+Wombat Deposit and Withdrawal Review

 Wombat Customer Service Review

-We were very let down by the Customer Service at Wombat, mostly because they only offer support via email, hardly an instant source of support or very technologically advanced.
+I was very let down by the Customer Service at Wombat, mostly because they only offer support via email, hardly an instant source of support or very technologically advanced.
 Also, considering the app is set up for newbies, I really think having a chat function would enhance the experience.
 Forget about trying to locate a Contact Us section on their website, as this is sadly lacking and even on the app itself it is tricky to find details for their support.

 How do I contact Wombat Invest?